 IBERDROLA, A BENCHMARK FOR GREEN BONDS

-In April 2018, Iberdrola México, a 100% subsidiary of Iberdrola, agreed a green bank loan with a number of international financial institutions for 400 million US dollars, which was used to refinance renewable assets of the company in this country.
+For its part, in April 2018, Iberdrola México, a fully-owned subsidiary of Iberdrola, agreed a green bank loan with a number of international financial institutions for 400 million US dollars, which was used to refinance renewable assets of the company in this country.

 The funds obtained through these operations have been devoted to financing or refinancing investments in projects which fulfilled environmental and sustainable development criteria, validated both by Iberdrola and, subsequently, by VigeoEris (an independent entity).
 These projects are basically framed within the field of renewable energies.

 Installation of Andalusia II substation in East Anglia ONE.